Hundemeier/sacn/README.md

  * `option_PreviewData: bool`: True if this data is for visualization purposes.
  * `dmxData: tuple`: the DMX data as tuple.
 Max length is 512 and shorter tuples getting normalized to a length of 512.
  Filled with 0 for empty spaces.

+### Changelog
+ * 1.4: Added a manual flush feature for sending out all universes at the same time.
+Thanks to ahodges9 for the idea.

 [e1.31]: http://tsp.esta.org/tsp/documents/docs/E1-31-2016.pdf